wutianqin123/TrichiurusGenome/README.md

 This script (often part of the MSMC tools ecosystem) processes the reference genome to identify mappable regions.

 bash
-# Assuming run_snpable2.sh is in your path or current directory
+Assuming run_snpable2.sh is in your path or current directory ./run_snpable2.sh <reference_genome.fa>
-./run_snpable2.sh <reference_genome.fa>
-# This will generate output files used in the next step.
+This will generate output files used in the next step.
 2.2.
 Process with makeMappabilityMask.py
 This Python script converts the output from run_snpable2.sh into the mask format required by MSMC.

 bash
-# Example command
+Example command
 python makeMappabilityMask.py <output_from_snpable> > <genome_mask.bed>
-# Replace <output_from_snpable> with the relevant file generated by run_snpable2.sh (often a .mask file).
+Replace <output_from_snpable> with the relevant file generated by run_snpable2.sh (often a .mask file).
-# Replace <genome_mask.bed> with the desired output file name for the genome-wide mask.
-# This genome mask must also be split by chromosome for use in step 3.
+Replace <genome_mask.bed> with the desired output file name for the genome-wide mask.This genome mask must also be split by chromosome for use in step 3.
 3. Phasing VCFs with WhatsHap

 Phase the per-chromosome VCF files for each sample using WhatsHap to improve haplotype resolution for MSMC2.

 bash
-# Example command for a single chromosome of a single sample
-whatshap phase --output <phased_sample_chr1.vcf.gz> --reference <reference_genome.fa> <sample_chr1.vcf.gz> <sample.bam>
+Example command for a single chromosome of a single sample whatshap phase --output <phased_sample_chr1.vcf.gz> --reference <reference_genome.fa> <sample_chr1.vcf.gz> <sample.bam>
-# Replace <phased_sample_chr1.vcf.gz> with the desired output name for the phased VCF.
-# The original <sample_chr1.vcf.gz> and <sample.bam> are used as inputs.
+Replace <phased_sample_chr1.vcf.gz> with the desired output name for the phased VCF.
+The original <sample_chr1.vcf.gz> and <sample.bam> are used as inputs.
 Note: Repeat this for all chromosomes and all four samples.
 The phased VCFs (phased_*.vcf.gz) will be used as input for the next step.

 4. Preparing MSMC2 Input Files